bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-06-04-after-love.md

 Richard and Talid Ariss, who plays Genevieve’s son Solomon, lend Scanlan impeccable support in roles that call for more thundering histrionics.
 However, this is Scanlan’s film, and her performance is disarmingly sophisticated.
 Although she is perhaps known mostly for television comedy, her best roles involve a virtuoso mix of tones, from her exasperated civil servant in Armando Iannucci’s political satire _The Thick of It_ (2005-12) to her put-upon ward sister in BBC4’s geriatric ward-set _Getting On_ (2009-12).
 In this film, as in, say, Deborah Haywood’s _Pin Cushion_ (2017), Scanlan again fully inhabits a complex role.
 It takes an actress of a high calibre to express so much, and there’s a tangible pleasure to be taken in observing her performance.
 Much of her best acting is done alone, halting in the middle of her prayers, reconstructing her identity as she rehearses a speech in the mirror, breathing in her husband’s scent on another woman’s laundry or laying down in the shallows on Calais beach and allowing the tides to mingle with her tears.

 Khan’s filmmaking is as fastidious and as deceptively restrained as his heroine.
 Ahmed dies in the background of a long shot, and the slow zoom in towards his body is mirrored by a subsequent shot of the funeral gathering.
 The film is balanced in time and place too, bookended by two baptisms and taking place in towns that echo each other in location and industry.
 The physical gulf that separates the women is a body of water that has two names in two languages, much like Mary, whose Muslim name is Fahima, and Ahmed, whom she calls Ed.
 Khan and DP Alexander Dynan (who worked on Paul Schrader’s similarly austere and grief-stricken _First Reformed_, 2017) frequently return to the cliff edge, the chilly waters, to stress this divide.
 There’s a sense of liminality, with both women existing on the verge of something whole – sharing scraps of a home, a husband and a father.
 Chris Roe’s score appears intermittently throughout the film but when it vanishes, perhaps Khan intends us to feel its absence, a reflection of the emptiness created by secrets and affections withheld, confessions left unmade.
 The music swells to suggest a harmonious future at the film’s end, but is swiftly replaced by the sound of waves crashing and gulls squawking as the credits roll.
-Ahmed and his mysterious motivations are lost in the deep, while above ground two women look for a new kind of home.
+Ahmed and his mysterious motivations are lost in the deep, while above ground two women look for a new kind of home.<br>

-Pamela Hutchinson, _Sight & Sound_, June 2021
+**Pamela Hutchinson, _Sight & Sound_, June 2021**<br>

 **Director Aleem Khan on ‘After Love’**